toddfoster/sharedprayers/layouts/shortcodes/office/ep/suffragesb.md

 **We entreat you, O Lord.**

 ##### Officiant:
-That we may be bound together by your Holy Spirit in the communion of the Blessed Virgin Mary, _Blessed Thomas,_ and all your saints, entrusting one another and all our life to Christ,
+That we may be bound together by your Holy Spirit in the communion of {{ $communion }} all your saints, entrusting one another and all our life to Christ,

 ##### **People:**
 **We entreat you, O Lord.**